 - And more

-All plans through Phone.com offer a 30-day free trial to help customers determine if the plan they chose is right for their small business.
+All plans through Phone.com have a 30-day money back guarantee to help customers determine if the plan they chose is right for their small business.
 Get 15% off your first 6 months of service through this link.

 5. Freedom Voice